camkisailus/CS0445/README.md

 Lab 6: Using Recursion to reverse an array and to replace a char in a string

+Lab 7: Make a Sieve of Eratosthenes using ArrayList

 HW2: Write classes that represent various parts of a vending machine (Shelf.java and VendingItem.java).

 HW3: Create an algorithm for evaluating infix expressions.